pushrocks/taskbuffer/README.md

 * Task is compatible to gulp streams.

 ### class `TaskChain`
+* TaskChain extends Task.
-* Multiple Tasks can be combined in a bigger task using a Taskchain.
+* Multiple Tasks can be combined in a bigger task using a TaskChain.
-* Taskchain extends Task.
 * While the tasks are async in themselve, TaskChain **runs Tasks serialized** (one after the other)
 * that means that tasks can rely on each other and

 ### class `TaskParallel`
+* TaskParallel extends Task.
 * like TaskChain, however **tasks run in parallel**
-* Tasks cannot rely on each other
+* Tasks cannot rely on each other.

 ### Usage
 We highly recommend TypeScript as this module supports **TypeScript intellisense**.